 The U. S. Army ROTC at Georgia Military College consists of the Basic Course (MS I & II) and the Advanced Course (MS III & IV), also called the Early Commissioning Program (ECP).
-The majority of GMC cadets are in the Basic Course, which requires no military service obligation.
+Students in the Basic Course have no military service obligation.
 The ROTC Basic Course is designed to provide cadets a solid level of fundamental military education, emphasizing leadership and basic military skills (i.e. military history, First Aid, Communication, Role and Customs of the United States Army).
 Basic Course cadets, who qualify, can continue their military education by attending the Advanced Course at a senior college while completing a baccalaureate degree.
 The Basic Course is valuable to those students who do not desire military service, but who want to become leaders and managers in the civilian community.
 Effective communication and leadership principles are stressed not only in the classroom, but also in the accomplishment of all tasks assigned to cadets.